How to create a successful newsletter marketing strategy

 The double opt-in process is very important when it comes to newsletter registration.
-Just as important is the possibility for the customer to have the option to unsubscribe.
-You are also obliged to add a disclaimer, which is usually placed in the footer section.
+Just as important is providing readers with an unsubscribe option.
+You are also required to add a disclaimer.
+These are usually placed in the footer section.

-Before the newsletter is sent out, you should check its presentation and functionality as well as seeing if the links work.
-The presentation can differ from e-mail client to e-mail client.
-These should be factored in, as should the mobile display.
-The majority of e-mails and newsletters will be opened on mobile devices.
-This change in user behaviour should be taken into consideration in your e-mail marketing strategy.
-Responsive designs react to different screen sizes and show the user the adapted newsletter version for their device.
+Before the newsletter is sent out, you should check its presentation and functionality as well as whether the links work.
+The presentation can differ from email client to email client.
+These should be factored in, as should the mobile display because the majority of emails and newsletters are opened on mobile devices.
+This change in user behaviour should be taken into consideration in your newsletter marketing strategy.
+Responsive designs react to different screen sizes and show the user a version of the newsletter that has been optimised for their device.
 The test mail should also determine whether the display is shown correctly on different devices.

-Different software solutions for e-mail marketing make it possible to measure the success exactly and to continuously optimise newsletter campaigns.
-All-important figures of the newsletter dispatch are provided through integrated tracking:
+Different software solutions for newsletter marketing make it possible to precisely measure the success of your efforts so that you can continuously optimise newsletter campaigns.
+All-important figures related to the dispatch of your newsletter are provided through integrated tracking: